Report an Incident

 Serious Incident Criteria

-To meet SiRT’s investigation mandate, the serious incident be a result of a police officer’s actions and meet at least one of the following criteria:
+To meet SiRT’s investigation mandate, the serious incident must be a result of a police officer’s actions and meet at least one of the following criteria:

 • death